Author William Boyd explains how Nigerian Civil War experience shaped his work

 “So I came up with this idea that everybody has their share of good luck and their share of bad luck, and with most people that the two piles that accrue in their life sort of match up, but don’t expect the road to be straight and narrow.”

-His first novel, A Good Man In Africa, about a minor official in the fictional African country of Kinjaja, won him the first novel gong at the Whitbread Literary Awards, now the Costa Book Awards, in 1981.
+His first novel, A Good Man In Africa, won him the first novel gong at the Whitbread Literary Awards, now the Costa Book Awards, in 1981.

-It was also turned into a 1994 film starring Sean Connery and John Lithgow.
+It was turned into a 1994 film starring Sean Connery and John Lithgow.

-His other novels include Love Is Blind, Restless, and Waiting For Sunrise.
+His other novels include Love Is Blind, Restless, which was adapted for TV, and Waiting For Sunrise.

-He also wrote, Solo, a James Bond continuation novel released in 2013.
+Following in the footsteps of authors including Sir Kingsley Amis and Sebastian Faulks, he also wrote Solo, a James Bond continuation novel released in 2013.